matiasmane/BWA/README.md

 Renders the settings page.
 Displays which settings the user has.
 Offers options to change settings, password and some other information.

 **Friendships**
 Renders the friendships page.
-Displays user’s list of friends and possible requests.
+Displays userï¿½s list of friends and possible requests.
 Also has a send request option where you can send a friend request to a user whose name you know.
 Requests: Displays pending requests and has a field for sending a new re-quest.

 **Discussions**